-4.37 The regeneration site comprises brownfield land and includes a large spanned industrial building on its northern end.
+4.45 The regeneration site comprises brownfield land and includes a large spanned industrial building on its northern end.
 It falls on the edge of Market Drayton Town Centre and although most lies outside its defined boundary, the northern portion falls just within it.
-All of the site sits within Market Drayton Conservation Area and should therefore comply with the requirement to preserve or enhance its character and appearance.
+All the site sits within Market Drayton Conservation Area and should therefore comply with the requirement to preserve or enhance its character and appearance.
 The opportunity is presented, in particular, to address the latter in that its current contribution is negative, especially as a consequence of the appearance of the industrial building.
-A short length of Stafford Road forms its northern boundary.
-Residential properties and their rear gardens along Stafford Road sit on its eastern boundary.
+A short length of Stafford Street forms its northern boundary.
+Residential properties and their rear gardens along Stafford Street sit on its eastern boundary.
 The curtilages of other dwellings lie on its southern and south-eastern edge.
-As a consequence, the protection of residential amenity is important.
+Therefore, the protection of residential amenity is important.
 An Asda supermarket and car park, existing bowling green and the rear of the Red Lion Public House, including its small brewery building and car park lie adjacent to the site's western edge.

-4.38 The owner has indicated the land is available for regeneration and would like to accommodate the expansion of his business upon that part to the rear of the Red Lion Public House.
+4.46 The owner has indicated the land is available for regeneration and would like to accommodate the expansion of his business upon that part to the rear of the Red Lion Public House.
 Specific concerns that would need to be addressed in relation to this include the protection of residential amenity, traffic generation and design quality.
 The reminder of the site would accommodate residential units, with the suggestion that it would provide for those requiring 'assisted living' accommodation.
 Although the frontage of this part of the site falls within the defined town centre, it does not fall within its primary shopping area.
 Should a proposal be brought forward to provide specialist accommodation as suggested, it is considered this would be in accordance with Core Strategy policy CS11.
 The design criteria are considered appropriate to the site within this location.

-Policy S.M8 - Enhancement of the Wildlife Corridor along the Former Railway Cutting South of Greenfields
+Policy S.M9 - Enhancement of the Wildlife along the Former Railway Cutting South of Greenfields

-The wildlife corridor to the south of Greenfields identified as Local Green Space will be restored through appropriate management measures to improve its condition as woodland and for habitat creation.
-Any public access provided through this area in accordance with SAMDev Plan policy
+The wildlife corridor to the south of Greenfields will be protected as Local Green Space and measures to enhance their biodiversity value will be encouraged to improve the condition of its woodland and associated habitat.